shazoom/wnvim/README.md

 ![Terminal.app option](http://i.imgur.com/qNHuDC5.png)

 It only works with versions of iTerm which have the newer API and the stock terminal app.
+You will, I expect, have to change the **Allow apps downloaded from:** setting in **Security & Privacty** to **Anywhere**.
+This is the first time I have published an application for OS X so it would be great if someone could confirm this for me.

 Click on |Clone or Download| and select |Download Zip| to download the app.